 Your future plans?

-What you play now?
-Budget range?
+What do you play now?

-What is your dream instrument/ setup?
+What is your dream instrument/set-up and how much?

 Growing up I always dreamed of having a DW kit.
 Eventually I bought one and I sold it a few years later to buy this Masters of Maple that I play now, so I guess I already got my dream kit and sold it?
 But honestly, if I could just have fresh heads and non-cracked cymbals forever that would be good enough for my dream kit, because I hit hard and cymbals break often haha, such is life…